Skip to main content

 Append Events

-The append API of the event stream requires three arguments:
+The event stream append API requires three arguments:

-• List of new events to be appended.
+• A list of new events to append.

 Query Events